 What is your hope for the brand as it expands globally?

 We hope that Adventure Time becomes a family favorite; a cherished piece of world-class comedy.
 Something that parents and kids can watch and laugh at together.

-vice president, Turner CN Enterprises
+About Alan Fenwick, vice president, Turner CN Enterprises